Account Permission Management

 - When OwnerPermission is empty, the account address is assumed to have owner permission by default.

-- When the account is newly created, the address of the account is automatically filled in the OwnerPermission, and the default domain value is 1, the only address in the keys is included and the weight is 1.
+- When a new account is created, the address of the account is automatically filled into OwnerPermission, and the default threshold value is 1.
+The keys only contain the account address and the weight is 1.

-- When the permissionId is not specified when the contract is executed, OwnerPermission is used by default.
+- When the permissionId is not specified when a transaction is executed, OwnerPermission is used by default.

 Witness Permission

-The super representative can use this privilege to manage the block nodes.
-Non-witness accounts do not have this permission.
+The super representative can use this privilege to manage the block-producing nodes.
+Non-super representative accounts do not have this permission.

-Example of usage scenario: A super representative deploys a block program on the cloud server.
-For account security, you can assign the block permission to another address.
-Since the address only has the outbound permission, there is no TRX rollout permission, and even if the private key on the server is compromised, TRX will not be lost.
+Example of usage scenario: A super representative deploys a block-producing node on the cloud server.
+For account security, you can assign the block production permission to another address.
+Since the address only has the block production permission, there is no TRX transfer permission, and even if the private key on the server is leaked, TRX will not be lost.

-- No special configuration is required when the witness permissions are not modified.
+- No special configuration is required when the witness permission is not modified.

-- The block node modified to witness permission needs to be reconfigured.
+- After the witness permission of the SR is modified, the block producing node needs to be reconfigured.
 The configuration items are as follows:

 #config.conf